Things to Do in Santo Domingo

 - Dominican cooking

 - BBQ in the school’s garden

-You can now also book directly online, as an add-on to your IIC Spanish course program, a 90-minute Bike Tour through the Old Town of Santo Domingo (Zona Colonial) through us and our local partner.
+You can also book directly online, as an add-on to your IIC Spanish course program, a 90-minute Bike Tour through the Old Town of Santo Domingo (Zona Colonial) through our local partner.

 Full day- or weekend excursions like to the Dominican Alps near Jarabacoa, las Cuevas de Maravilla or the Dunes of San Cristóbal, to Isla Saona or Las Terrenas on the beautiful peninsula of Samana as well as visiting the famous carnival of La Vega can be booked with trusted partners on demand/ depending on the season.